Bayes' theorem: Extended form

 In the special case where A is a binary variable:

 Random variables

-Consider a sample space Ω generated by two random variables X and Y. In principle, Bayes' theorem applies to the events A = {X = x} and B = {Y = y}.
+Consider a sample space Ω generated by two random variables X and Y with known probability distributions.
+In principle, Bayes' theorem applies to the events A = {X = x} and B = {Y = y}.

-However, terms become 0 at points where either variable has finite probability density.
-To remain useful, Bayes' theorem must be formulated in terms of the relevant densities (see Derivation).
+Terms become 0 at points where either variable has finite probability density.
+To remain useful, Bayes' theorem can be formulated in terms of the relevant densities (see Derivation).